brymer-meneses/Subaybay/docs/src/examples/making-corrections.md

 ::: info
 <p style="color: lightseagreen">
-The teal colored text describes a potential situation to imagine
+The teal colored text describes a situation to imagine, which prompts the next actions
 </p>
 :::